hanabi/hanabi.github.io/Reference.md

 * Typically, players will only have one card to play at a time.
 In this case, unless there is some really good clue to give, there are no decisions to be made - they just play their one playable card.
 * What if a player has two or more playable cards to play?
 Which card should they play first?
-* If one of the cards is not completely known yet (e.g. a playable 2 of unknown color), then the player might want to play that card first in order to find out exactly what it is. **Nothing special is triggered by players playing an unknown card.**
+* If one of the cards is not completely known yet (e.g. a playable 2 of unknown color), then the player might want to play that card first in order to find out exactly what it is.
+In general, **nothing special is triggered by players playing an unknown card.**
 * On the other hand, something special **can** be triggered if a player plays a fully-known card, because they knew exactly what they were doing.
 Our group agrees that **playable cards should be played in a specific order**.
 We refer to this as *Priority*.
 The agreed *Priority* is as follows:

 | Priority | Category of card                                                   | Reason